nicodoggie/bastion-falls/site/content/timeline.md

 - **PF (Pre-Flowering)**: Years before the Kalassarian Empire, counting backwards
-- **AI (Anno Imperium)**: Years since empire's foundation, starting from Year 0
+- **AI (Anno Imperium)**: Years since empire's foundation, starting from Year 1

-Century counting includes Year 0, so the 10th century AI spans years 900-999 AI.
+# Calendar

+The primary calendar is the Kalassarian calendar, which have 12 months in a year each with 30 days.

 | Year    | Event                                                                 |
 | ------- | --------------------------------------------------------------------- |